Back to Keyword Research TechniquesImprove SEO with Keyword Intent Understanding

 Intent alignment drives results.
 But you can't analyze intent one keyword at a time when you're working with hundreds or thousands of them.
 Labeling each keyword as informational, navigational, commercial, or transactional is the starting point.
 The next step is grouping keywords that share the same intent into clusters.

-forecast.ing's Google Search Console tool does this with your Google Search Console data.
+Forecast.ing's Google Search Console tool does this with your Google Search Console data.
 Upload your query export and it converts each keyword into a vector embedding, a numerical representation of meaning.
 Keywords that express similar intent cluster together, even if they share zero words in common.
 "Best running shoes for knee pain" and "supportive sneakers for joint issues" carry the same intent and end up in the same group.

 The output is a set of intent-based topic clusters ranked by impressions, clicks, CTR, and average position.
 Each cluster represents a distinct audience need.
 Map your existing content to clusters and you see coverage.
 Find clusters with no content and you see gaps.
 That's where new content should go.
+Weekly analysis extends this across brand, competitive, and industry data.

 This is how intent analysis becomes a content plan.
-Instead of guessing which topics to write about, you see where audience demand exists and whether your content meets it. forecast.ing, the topic intelligence platform, automates this at scale with weekly analysis across brand, competitive, and industry data.
+Instead of guessing which topics to write about, you see where audience demand exists and whether your content meets it.

 For a deeper look at the tools that support this workflow, see our guide to search intent tool.